Liga de Fútbol Americano Profesional: 2019

 The LFA considered expanding to 10 teams for the 2019 season, with Guadalajara, Puebla, Querétaro and even Tamaulipas among the four possible expansion candidates.
 However, the league only added two additional franchises: the Osos Toluca (Bears) and the Artilleros Puebla (Artillerymen).
 A new commissioner was announced, Alejandro Jaimes Trujillo.
 In January 2019, the CFL held a draft for LFA players, with 27 of the 51 players selected.

 On September 4, 2019, the LFA announced plans for expansion for the 2020 season.
-The newest addition, the Pioneros Querétaro, were not a LFA expansion team in the truest sense.
-They are an existing team that joined from another league, the Mexican Football League (FAM), where they were crowned champions in their first season.
+The newest addition, the Pioneros Querétaro, were not an LFA expansion team in the truest sense.
+They are an existing team that joined from another league, Fútbol Americano de México (FAM), where they were crowned champions in their first season.
 The Pioneros will play their games at the La Pirámide Stadium, which is located in the El Pueblito Sports Unit, in the municipality of Corregidora.
 But with only one new expansion team, the league had an unbalanced number of teams, presenting difficulty for scheduling.